Al3zama1/swe-notes/CCNA/41 - QoS.md

 #### TCP Global Synchronization Problem
 * **Tail drop** is harmful because it can lead to **TCP global synchronization**.
 * Review of the **TCP sliding window**:
-	* Hosts using TCP use the 'sliding window' increase/decrease the rate at which they send traffic as needed.
+	* Hosts using TCP use the 'sliding window' to increase/decrease the rate at which they send traffic as needed.
 	* When a packet is dropped, it will be re-transmitted.
 	* When a drop occurs, the sender will reduce the rate at which it send traffic.
 	* It will then gradually increase the rate again.